 - October 19: proposal on retention or renaming action taken to the Board of Trustees for consideration

-All Town Hall meetings and focus groups will be led by Dr. Luz Martinez and Dr. Dawson Orr.
+All Summits and focus groups will be led by Dr. Luz Martinez and Dr. Dawson Orr.
 Events will include the capability to engage in both English and Spanish language.